paulpark71/eco395m-Group2-Final-Project/README.md

     * Positive
     * Negative
     * Netural
-    * Compound: Sum of positive, negative and neutral scores, normalized between -1(most extreme negative) and +1 (most extreme positive)
+    * Compound: Sum of positive, negative and neutral scores, normalized between -1 (most extreme negative) and +1 (most extreme positive)

 **2.2 Mean and Standard Deviation of sentiment scores by each places**
 - We also get the mean and the standard deviation of these scores by *each places*
 - Output is the "senti_plus_count_basic" in the artifacts, which is integrated with other results

 **2.3 Creating Reviewer_r.csv**
-- The sentment.py includes after reading reviews.csv, we create **review_r.csv** added to gender guesser from author title in the reveiw.csv.
+- Run sentiment.py, which combines the data from reviews.csv and the results from gender-guesser packcage.
+- Output is "reviewer_r.csv"

 [Packages]
 * NLTK.Vader: https://www.nltk.org/_modules/nltk/sentiment/vader.html

 [Database and Figures]

 All of our plots and figurese in our findings were created via Tableau.
 We converted the gym/review data ('basic.csv,' and 'all_count.csv') into PostgresSQL database and created tables.
-The two csv files that were used in this step were  We then connected the SQL database to Tableau and produced below charts and graphs to visualize our findings.
+We then connected the SQL database to Tableau and produced below charts and graphs to visualize our analyses.

 ### Description and Findings

 - Gym Location
     ![](plots/Gym_Location_Map1.png)

-1. Many of the gyms are located in  downtown area (agglomeration economies?)
-2. The reason why there're no gym near by campus (a) How google API works (b) new apartment, especially apartment in west campus,  has its own gym
-3.We collect 60 gyms from far west area to south congress
+The farthest gym returned is near the Oasis at the top left.
+Most of the gyms are located in the downton area and also below Colorado river.
+The reasons that there are not many gyms near campus may be:

+(a) Google API returns results based on the searcher's location.
+Our colleague who worked on this lives in downtown area.
+(b) Newer apartments in West Campus most likely have their own community gyms, so the demand for commercial gyms may be less in these areas.

 - Gym Distribution by Zipcode
     ![](plots/Gym_Distribution.png)

-shows density by zipcode. mostly 78701 (downtown area) and 78704 (just below the Colorado River)
+This map displays concentration of gyms by zipcode.
+As you can see, most of the gyms are located in zipcode 78701 (downtown area) and 78704 (just below Colorado River).

 - Bar Chart Showing Total Word Count
     ![](plots/Bar_Chart_for_Word.png)

-The bar chart for total word count: 1.  we ruled out some words like great, awesome, feel, nice, recommend, etc which are relatively meaningless 2.
-Equipment, Staff, location and time are words been highly mentioned.
-It also shows what most gym members care about at certain level.
+The bar graph shows the top twenty two words that appeared the most in the Google reviews.
+We have ruled out some words such as 'great', 'awesome', 'feel', 'nice,' 'recommend', etc which are relatively meaningeless in our analysis.
+'Staff', 'equiptment', 'clean', 'friendly' are some of the words that were highly mentioned.
+This shows what kind of qualities the reviewers most care about.

-record top 5
+Top Five Words Mentioned:
 1. staff - 1,187 counts
-2. workout - 1,018
+2. workout - 1,018 counts
-3. equipment - 947
+3. equipment - 947 counts
-4. clean - 829
+4. clean - 829 counts
-5. friendly - 792
+5. friendly - 792 counts

-- Gender Ratio
+- Gender Ratio of Reviews
     ![](plots/male_female_review_ratio.png)

-we used gender_guesser package which identifies the reviewer's gender based on their first name.
-It returns 6 different values: unknown (name not found), Andy (androgynous), female, male, mostly_male, or mostly_female.
-Andy is unisex name, unkown is truly unknwon.

-add up male + mostly male 50%
-female + mostly female 30%

-mostly male reviewers based on this packcage.
+Based on the gendger-guesser packcage, males (males + mostly_males) make up almost 50% of the reviewers.
+Females (females + mostly_females) make up around 30%.
+20% are unknown.
+From this, we can find out that the majority of the reviews that we scraped for this analysis are males.

 - Bubble Map Showing Word Count - Male
     ![](plots/Bubble_Map_for_Male.png)

-dropped off meaningless words simliar to above. repeat wordcount analysis but only males.
+We produced a bubble map showing most frequent words mentioned by males.
+Similar to the bar graph above, we dropped off meaningless words like 'nice', 'awesome', 'work', 'day', etc.

+Top Five Words Mentioned by Males:
 1. staff
 2. equipment
 3. workout